poojadiv1/Heart-Disease-Prediction-using-Intelligent-Models/README.md

 A full-stack healthcare prediction system that estimates heart disease risk from clinical inputs using a trained neural network, fuzzy risk interpretation, and Genetic Algorithm based feature optimization.

 This project combines machine learning, soft computing, and web engineering into one practical application.
-Users can log in, enter patient details, generate predictions, store prediction history, review summary analytics, and run runtime feature optimization through a Genetic Algorithm.
+Users can log in, enter patient details, generate predictions, store prediction history, review summary analytics, and run runtime feature optimization through a Genetic Algorithm (GA).

 ## Overview